jmininger/svmkit-yellowstone-grpc-demo/README.md

 # Solana Single Validator SPE with Yellowstone GRPC plugin

-This example brings up a private cluster containing a single Solana validator running a Yellowstone GRPC geyser.
-It also brings up a seperate vixen-stream server that subscribes to the geyser stream, parses the data into TokenExtension updates and makes them available over a gRPC endpoint.
+This example brings up a private cluster containing a single Solana validator running a `yellowstone-grpc` geyser.
+It also brings up a seperate `vixen-stream` grpc server that subscribes to the geyser stream, parses the data into TokenExtension updates, and makes them available over a gRPC endpoint.
+It also contains a `vixen-client` dir that you can use to demo the rpc + grpc-server spun up.
 ## Dependencies for demo
 - pulumi
 - docker
 - rustc + cargo
+- node + npm
 - gzip

 ## Running the Example